riedwaanb/DefaultPayments/README.md

 This notebook will show you how to authenticate with the workspace we created in the 1st notebook and connect to the data with the Dataset that was previously registered.
 You can see how to create a compute cluster or use an existing one by name.
 You are then able to create a pandas dataframe and analyse the data.
 Next, you are shown how to use AutoML to to build and test the best model.
 Finally you will see how you can deploy this model to an azure container instance.

 ## 2_test_model_webservice.ipynb - Predict with the Model
 In this notebook you will see how you can connect to the workspace and the DataStore, then load data to predict into a dataframe.
-The data is then looped through to determine scores per line item using the webservice.
-The result is filtered for only bad predicted default payments and written to a CSV file.
+Two approaches are explored.
+First, using the Webservice for when you don't have the Azure ML SDK and secondly using the SDK.
+The results are filtered for only the predicted default payments and written to a CSV file and uploaded to a Dataset.

+## 3_deploy_model_local.ipynb - Deploy and Score  the model locally
+Here you see how to deploy the model to a locally running docker container.
+Of course, you need Docker installed localling running in Linux Container Mode.
+In this example, load data locally, score the data with the local webservice container and write the output data locally.